gmhafiz/go8/README.md

 The final dependency requires a bit of work.
 The handler depends on the usecase interface, and it in turn calls the appropriate concrete implementation.
-For our unit test, we can swap out the implementation with a mock.
-And this mock returns value from our `want` struct.
-Now our unit test can work in isolation, and do not depend on any underneath layer!
+For our unit test, we swap out the implementation with a mock.
+And this mock returns value from our `want.usecase` struct.
+Now our unit test can work in isolation, and do not depend on any layer underneath it!

 Create a new file called `usecase_mock.go`.
 Declare a new mock struct and within it, contains a field that matches our usecase signature by looking at the usecase